-Repetitious wanting causes endless 'next things to do' and a mental feedback system, which one translation gives as "The rolling in thoughts of mind objects"(3).
-The origin of Dukkha is the ever increasing complexity, and conflicting directions between all the different types of repetition.
+Repetitious wanting causes endless 'next things to do' and a mental feedback system, which one translation gives as "The rolling in thoughts of mind objects"(2).
+The origin of Dukkha is the ever-increasing complexity, and conflicting directions between all the different types of repetition.

-Suffering, and all the other exaggerated terms like 'clinging' and 'craving'; make Buddha's message more concrete and dramatic, but they diminish its universal application.
+The extreme forms of Dukkha: suffering, clinging and craving; make Buddha's message more concrete and dramatic, but they diminish its universal application.

-I believe Buddha's message was a universal one, and applied to all the little wants and problems we have, like the times we end up in the kitchen and forget what we came for ... not only the most extreme forms of attachment : craving, clinging, and suffering.
+I believe Buddha's message applied to all the little wants and problems we have, like the times we end up in the kitchen and forget what we came for.

-There is another word in basic Buddhism: Sukkha.
+There is another important word in basic Buddhism: Sukkha.
 Sukkha means when a wheel is running smoothly.
-A good wheelwright would not only be able to cure Dukka, he would know how to make a wheel Sukkha.
+A good wheelwright would not only be able to cure Dukkha, he would know how to make a wheel Sukkha.

-It may well be that an extreme form of wanting like craving, leads to extreme forms of repetition like rebirth; but it is blatantly obvious that wanting leads to repetition, and this is a basic universal truth.
+It may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of thought, if not actual repetition, and this is a basic universal truth.

 If pleasure and wanting lead primarily to repetition, and not directly to attachment, this modifies much in the modern understanding of Buddhism.